learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 You will be able to:

-* Understand that derivatives are the instantaneous rate of change of a function
+* Calculate the derivative of a non-linear function
-* Understand how to calculate a derivative
-* Understand how to express taking a derivative at a given point, and evaluating a function at a given point mathematically

 ## Let's get started